end91x/macroquad-pong/README.md

 # Pong Game

-This Pong game is a modern implementation of the classic arcade game, developed using the Rust programming language and the Macroquad framework.
+<span style="color:blue">some *blue* This Pong game is a modern implementation of the classic arcade game, developed using the Rust programming language and the Macroquad framework.
 It features simple gameplay where two players control paddles to hit a ball back and forth.
-The goal is to outmaneuver your opponent and score points by getting the ball past their paddle.
+The goal is to outmaneuver your opponent and score points by getting the ball past their paddle.</span>

 ## Features